Embird Embroidery Software

 Trace Tool

-Studio includes Trace Tool for fast conversion of raster image into vector embroidery design.
+Studio includes the Trace Tool for the fast conversion of raster images into vector embroidery designs.

-1. Clicking a consistently colored area (pixels of raster image ), this selects the area
+1. Clicking a consistently colored area (pixels of a raster image); this selects the area.

-This chapter is focused mostly on describtion of the trace tool controls.
-More detailed chapter with a step-by-step tutorial on how to use the Trace Tool is available further.
+This chapter focuses primarily on the description of the Trace Tool controls.
+A more detailed chapter with a step-by-step tutorial how to use the Trace Tool is available further on.

-User specifies the color "tolerance threshold" for selection of raster pixels and "simplicity" of created vector object.
+The user specifies the tolerance threshold of color for the selection of raster pixels, and the simplicity of the created vector object.

-When selection of one or more raster objects is complete and all parameters and options are set, click Apply or Generate Stitches button from button bar at top side of the Studio screen, or click secondary mouse button on the work area to open a pop-up menu with the same options.
-Raster objects are converted to vector objects and optionally filled with stitches.
+When the selection of one or more raster objects is complete and all parameters and options are set, click the Apply or Generate Stitches button from the button bar at the top of the Studio screen, or click the secondary mouse button on the work area to open a pop-up menu with the same options.
+Raster objects are converted intto vector objects and optionally filled with stitches.

-Result is an embroidery design that can include various embroidery styles like outlines, fills, columns and sfumato objects.
+The result is an embroidery design that can include various embroidery styles such as outlines, fills, columns, and sfumato objects.

-After conversion, traced objects can be edited as other vector objects in Studio (node by node).
-When creating embroidery design, the Trace tool can be combined with any other tool in the Studio.
+After conversion, the new objects can be edited like other vector objects in Studio (node by node).
+When creating an embroidery design, the Trace Tool can be combined with any other tool in Studio.

-Like other creation tools in Studio, the Trace tool can be used with various display modes (Normal, 3D, Flat, etc.) to display imported raster image behind the digitized design as a template for digitizing, or preview created design in 3D.
+Like other creation tools in Studio, the Trace Tool can be used with various display modes (Normal, 3D, Flat, etc.).

-High image resolution and low gradation of colors are required to create quality design with the trace tool.
+High image resolution and low gradation of colors are required to create a quality design with the Trace Tool.

 Main Features